-Oregon Ophthalmological Alumni Association
+Oregon Ophthalmological Alumni Association (OOAA)

-The OOAA holds a continuing medical education meeting each year in June to coincide with the completion of the training program by the graduating class of residents.
+The OOAA holds a continuing medical education meeting each year in May to coincide with the completion of the training program by the graduating class of residents.
 In addition the OOAA holds a reception in conjunction with the annual meeting of the American Academy of Ophthalmology.
 This meeting takes place during the AAO meeting, typically on Saturday evening.
 The OOAA supports the residency training program by providing each resident with the AAO’s Basic and Clinical Science Curriculum.
 At each annual meeting, the Edward N. McLean Community Service Award is given to the resident judged to have made particular contributions in Community Service during the course of his/her residency training.